mragilsa/design-saas-tool-landing-page/README.md

 - Scroll to explore Features, Integrations, and FAQs.
 - Use the navbar to jump between sections.
 - Enjoy smooth animations throughout the page.

+## ℹ️ Additional
+- This project is a starter template for the design saas landing page project created by Frontend Tribe.